-A search was also conducted for relevant policy, standard or discussion documents on Australian Government websites and on Midwifery Regulatory Authority websites.
+A search was also conducted for relevant policy, standard or discussion documents on Australian Government websites and on National and international Midwifery Regulatory Authority websites.

-Further documents were provided by professional networks and identified when searching bibliographies of relevant articles.
+Further documents were garnered through professional networks and from bibliographies of relevant articles.

 Consultation process